 What is the “Bird Box Challenge?”

 The Bird Box Challenge involves doing tasks while blindfolded.
 In Bird Box, the main characters cover their eyes to prevent themselves from seeing a supernatural being.
 This being causes death to those who see it.
-In order to survive, the main characters have to perform many tasks throughout the movie, most notably canoeing, while blindfolded.
+To survive, the main characters have to perform many tasks throughout the movie, most notably canoeing, while blindfolded.
 The film’s unique plotline has become a meme and an internet challenge.

 This original plotline has inspired people to perform potentially dangerous stunts.
 Its popularity has turned it into a significant safety hazard because of the number of people potentially harmed by these stunts.
 Photos and videos of people performing this “challenge” can be seen all over the internet, especially on YouTube.
 Netflix responded to by tweeting on January 2nd, “Can’t believe I have to say this, but: PLEASE DO NOT HURT YOURSELVES WITH THIS BIRD BOX CHALLENGE.”
 Unfortunately, not everyone has heeded this advisory such as the aforementioned Utah teen.

 Another big fear I have is pedestrians are taking on this challenge.
 That is a recipe for death.